 The following is a letter from Dr. Kolodner summarizing our 2016 activity, and looking ahead to 2017.

-Thank you for your continued support of the Kolmac Outpatient Recovery Centers.
+Thank you for your continued support of the Kolmac Integrated Behavioral Health Centers.
 I would like to highlight our achievements in 2016:

 - New Name.
 We made this cosmetic change so that Kolmac could be easily found by people searching online for treatment programs.
 There has been no change in the Kolmac treatment approach.